spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

-If you encounter an `executable aws-iam-authenticator not found` error in your terminal while trying to access your EKS cluster from your local machine, you can resolve it by installing the
-[aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) plugin on your local machine.
+If you encounter an `executable aws-iam-authenticator not found` error in your terminal when attempting to access your EKS cluster from your local machine, it may be due to the [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) plugin missing from your local environment.
+You can find the installation steps for the aws-iam-authenticator in the following [install guide](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

 # References